Mohamed-mekawy/mvp-helpers/README.md

 ##Installation

 Actually I don't have this library in **JCenter/Maven Central**, so if you want to use, follow the instructions.
 The library is distributed for Java and Kotlin.

-###Kotlin version

 - Add it in your root build.gradle at the end of repositories:
 ```gradle